 - Because you can provide full statistics, you need only provide them to a limited number of people.
-"API keys" are they means for doing this.
+“API keys” are the means for doing this.
 If you force people to use your public website, you lose this power.

 - Because you control the statistics that you offer, you can make sure that they can be computed without wasteful computation on your computer.
 Because it’s efficient, you effectively prevent a “denial-of-service” attack, in which, whether by design or accident, someone ties-up your resources preventing access by others.